xnileshtiwari/DIAA-Diagnostic-Intelligence-Analytical-Assistant-/README.md

 and moderator, engaging in a turn-by-turn dialogue simulating realistic diagnostic interactions.
   - `Self-play Critic:` A fourth LLM agent acts as a critic to give feedback to the doctor agent for self-improvement.
 Notably, AMIE acted as all agents in this framework.

+## License

+DIAA is released under the MIT License.